 The PMSA’s Constitution sets out the name, objects and governance of the PMSA, and the Council of the Association.
 The PMSA must act according to the Constitution and By-Laws for organisational actions to be valid.
 The PMSA Constitution was last amended in 1984 and can only be amended by the agreement of both the Presbyterian and Uniting Churches.
-The PMSA’s By-Laws are regularly reviewed by the PMSA Council.
+The PMSA’s By-Laws are regularly reviewed by the PMSA Board.

 In 2002, the PMSA completed a governance review and adopted a governance structure aimed at developing: